workerholic/workerholic.github.io/_includes/story.md

 A common CPU-blocking job is image processing.

 - In the context of our scenario let's say an image processing job takes 4 seconds on average.
-- Recall from earlier, we said that we have a large Rails application with 1000 QPS and 1% of that is image processing, which means we have 864,000 image processing jobs per day
+- Recall from earlier, we said that we have a large Rails application with 1000 QPS and 1% of these queries involve some image processing, which means we have 864,000 image processing jobs per day
-- Multiply 864,000 by 4s and you have 960 hrs worth of processing lined up in a period of 24 hrs, giving us a 1:40 enqueue:processing ratio.
+- Multiply 864,000 by 4s and you have 960 hours worth of processing lined up in a period of 24 hrs, giving us a 1:40 enqueue:processing ratio.

 Similarly to the email example, this insight raises two issues:

-1. **Increased latency**: for every day that passes there are 39 more days of image processing that need to be performed.
-This means that any job enqueued after the first 24 hours won't be executed until the next 936 hours *(960 - 24)* have passed, since it is the time it would take to perform all the jobs that were enqueued before.
+1. **Increased latency**: every 24 hours, there are 864,000 image processing jobs that need to be performed.
+This would take 960 hours (40 days) to complete.
+Consequently, any job enqueued after the first 24 hours won't be executed until the next 936 hours *(960 - 24)* have passed, effectively increasing the latency by 936 hours per day.
-2. **Quickly hitting storage limit**:
+2. **Storage limit**:
-  - In the context of Workerholic a job takes about 26 bytes on average.
+  - In the context of Workerholic a serialized job takes about 26 bytes of memory in Redis.
-  - After 7 days, we'd have a backlog of `864,000 * 7 - (864,000 / 40) * 7 = 5.9` image processing jobs that still need to be processed.
+  - Each day, we have a backlog of `864,000 - 864,000 / 40 = 842,400` image processing jobs that still need to be processed.
-  - These jobs would need `5.9M * 26B = 146.2MB` of memory in order to be stored in Redis.
+  - These jobs would take `842,4000 * 26B = 20.88 MB` of memory in order to be stored in Redis.
+At this rate, our jobs storage space would be reaching the storage limit after 196 (4096 / 171.34) days.

-An additional backlog of 936 hours of image processing jobs everyday, along with an additional 146.2MB of memory occupied by this same backlog of image processing jobs every week make for a very inefficient background job system.
+With our current naive approach we have the **latency increasing at a rate of 936 hours per day**, along with the **jobs storage space increasing at a rate of 20.88 MB per day**.
+This would make for a very inefficient background job system.

-The challenge for us here is to even the enqueuing throughput and the dequeuing throughput.
-We should not slow down the enqueuing side or else our web application will become unresponsive, waiting for jobs to be enqueued before moving on, so let's focus on increasing the processing throughput.
+The challenge for us here is to balance out the enqueuing throughput and the dequeuing throughput.
+Let's focus on increasing the processing throughput.

 #### Parallelism & Processes